thriveweb/greatstart/content/enrolmentsPages/enrolling-at-a-great-start-early-learning-centre.md

 enrolmentsSection2:
   steps:
     - content: >-
-        For NEW families to the Centre who have an EXISTING My Family Lounge account (from the Great Start Early Learning Centre or another organisation), skip the registration process and go to the next step.
+        For NEW families to the Centre who have an EXISTING OWNA Portal and App (from the Great Start Early Learning Centre or another organisation), skip the registration process and go to the next step.

-        For NEW families to this centre who have not used My Family Lounge and therefore do not have an existing account, Click on the REGISTER button on the right.
+        For NEW families to this centre who have not used OWNA and therefore do not have an existing account, Click on the REGISTER button on the right.
         You will be taken through to a registration process to create your My Family Lounge account.

         The email address you enter will be the user name and also the email address from which you receive correspondence going forward.

         During the registration process, you will be sent an email from My